 Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in mental health disorders and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual-diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
 This strategy treats both the substance abuse problem and the mental disorder simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend mainly on the treatment for both disorders done by the same team or provider.

 Searched for “trazodone and alcohol” addiction treatment?

 Contact one of our helpful treatment specialists today if you or a loved one are struggling with long-term drug abuse and a co-occurring mental health condition such as depression.
 We Level Up can provide information on dual diagnosis and detox programs that may fit your needs.

 Top 3 Trazodone and Alcohol Frequently Asked Questions

 Can you mix trazodone and alcohol?